-A simple definition for the disability would be: Extreme difficulty distinguishing right from left and following a sequence of directions or retracing a path.
+Our definition: Extreme difficulty distinguishing right from left and following a sequence of directions or retracing a path.

 Interestingly, a common symptom of dyslexia is difficulty memorizing sequences, and since knowing the directions from A to B is about memorizing a sequence of actions ("Left at the store, right at the school then left again at the park") it's possible that the problems getting lost are really just a particular example of a problem with sequences of information.

 Digging a bit deeper, the problem with memorizing sequences might be caused by weak short term memory, another very common symptom of dyslexia.
 It simply takes many more repetitions for dyslexics to learn something, especially abstract things like multiplication tables.
 This may carry over to learning of routes and directions.

 Being told,' just go back the same way', or 'I'm sure you will find your way' can be terrifying to someone with a very weak sense of direction.

 While getting lost can be funny or even educational, usually it's not.
 Keep this in mind when you discover a friend or family member is directionally challenged.

 There aren't formal treatments for directional dyslexia, but there are some strategies that can help: